DrShaoGang/ILS_NLP/notes/datatoinfo.md

 Understanding these processes equips NLP practitioners with the tools to unlock insights and extract meaningful information from large volumes of textual data.

+'''python
+# Example Python code for extracting product information from reviews

+reviews = [
+    "The camera quality of this phone is excellent.", "The battery life is disappointing.",
+    "I love the sleek design of this laptop."
+]

+# Example of extracting sentiment towards product features
+for review in reviews:
+    if "camera" in review:
+        print(f"Review: {review}")
+        print("Sentiment towards camera: Positive")
+    elif "battery" in review:
+        print(f"Review: {review}")
+        print("Sentiment towards battery: Negative")
+    elif "design" in review:
+        print(f"Review: {review}")
+        print("Sentiment towards design: Positive")